The ins, outs, and next big trends in cloud technology

-- The cloud got its name because, historically, when a diagram was drawn that included the internet, it was typically represented by a fluffy amorphous shape that closely resembled—you guessed it—a cloud.
+Historically, when a diagram was drawn that included the internet, it was typically represented by a fluffy amorphous shape that closely resembled—you guessed it—a cloud.

 The virtualization and central management of data center resources as software-defined pools.

-- There are three main types of cloud services:
+4. There are three main types of cloud services:

 - Software-as-a-Service (SaaS): Used to deliver/maintain software applications over the internet.
 Typically highly customizable apps, with some of the most notable examples being Google’s G Suite and Office 365.

-- There are three types of cloud deployment:
+5. There are three types of cloud deployment:

-- Public: Owned and operated by a third party.
+- PUBLIC: Owned and operated by a third party.
 Account and services access is done via web browser (i.e. Google’s AppEngine, Windows Azure Services Platform)

-- Private: Owned by one business/organization.
+- PRIVATE: Owned by one business/organization.
 Third party providers can still be paid to host these private clouds, but all private clouds are on private networks.

-- Hybrid: Combination of a public and a private cloud that utilizes technology to share data and software applications between the two.
+- HYBRID: Combination of a public and a private cloud that utilizes technology to share data and software applications between the two.
 Provides businesses with more flexibility.

-Cloudy with a Chance of Multi-Clouds
+Cloudy with a Chance of Hybrid Clouds

 With so many uses and applications, it’s hard to believe that cloud technology can evolve any further—but we thought the same thing about telephones when the original iPhone was released.